influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/writing_data.md

   `content_encoding = "identity"` (default) to `content_encoding = "gzip"`

 >**Note**
-Write requests to InfluxDB 2.x [[outputs.influxdb_v2]] are configured to compress content in gzip format by default.
+Writes to InfluxDB 2.x [[outputs.influxdb_v2]] are configured to compress content in gzip format by default.

 ### Writing multiple points